Section revised: 8/10/2015

 Several groups provide a vehicle for interaction among key individuals who are responsible for human research participant protection:

-· Stanford/Packard Center for Translational Research in Medicine (Spectrum): Spectrum serves faculty and clinical research personnel at Stanford: in the School of Medicine, Stanford University Medical Center, Lucile Packard Children's Hospital (LPCH) and Veterans Affairs Palo Alto Health Care System (VAPAHCS).
+Š Stanford Center for Clinical and Translational Research and Education (Spectrum): Spectrum serves faculty and clinical research personnel at Stanford: in the School of Medicine, Stanford University Medical Center, Lucile Packard Children's Hospital (LPCH) and Veterans Affairs Palo Alto Health Care System (VAPAHCS).
 The Spectrum mission is to enhance the quality of clinical and translational research performed at Stanford by:

 - Aligning organizational “service” based activities